 California’s schools rank at or near the bottom on education funding when compared to other states.
 Research shows that nearly $25 billion in additional funding would be needed to provide adequate per pupil funding for California’s schools.
 All schools need adequate and equitable funding to ensure each student has a chance at success.

 Ask your legislators to support AB 39 to ensure that all public schools have the resources necessary to successfully serve all students.

 Barriers to quality facilities and rising facility costs remain a major challenge for charter school students and operators, particularly for schools in urban areas where both affordable space and quality schools are often out of reach.
 The SB 740 Facility Grant Program has been highly successful at relieving charter schools serving low income students from excessive facility costs and improving the quality of educational facilities for low income charter school students.
 This program reimburses charter schools that serving majority low-income students for facilities costs.
 Without additional funding for the program this year, these grants will not be fully funded and these majority low-income schools will be forced to cut programs serving vulnerable students in order to pay rent.

 Organizations hostile to charter schools are running a package of legislation that would fundamentally gut the charter schools act.
-These bills would create an effective moratorium on charter public schools by removing appeal rights, severely limiting new schools, and allowing school districts to close successful schools that are serving hundreds of thousands of students statewide for any reason.
+These bills would create an effective moratorium on charter public schools by removing appeal rights, severely limiting new schools, and allowing school districts to close successful schools that are serving hundreds of thousands of students statewide based on factors completely unrelated to student academic performance or families' demand for charter schools.
 Charter schools are not the problem, we are part of the solution.

 Get in touch with our Government Affairs team to share any ideas on charter legislation, ask about our policy agenda or see how you can help us advocate at the Capitol.